arabold/serverless-sentry-lib/README.md

 ## Version History

+### 2.0.1

+- Fixed some type resolution issues in the generated TypeScript definition file

 ### 2.0.0

 - Rewrite using TypeScript.
 The use of TypeScript in your project is fully optional, but if you do, we got you covered!